AEADataEditor/aea-de-guidance/sample-language-report.md

 (used when datasets are of secondary importance)

+#### PSID not allowed

+> [REQUIRED] Per the [PSID website](https://psidonline.isr.umich.edu/Guide/FAQ.aspx?Type=8), you are not allowed to post extracts of their data online.
+Please see details at

+> [REQUIRED] Per the [PSID website](https://psidonline.isr.umich.edu/Guide/FAQ.aspx?Type=8), please include the following acknowledgement:

+    The collection of data used in this study was partly supported by the National Institutes of Health under grant number R01 HD069609 and R01 AG040213, and the National Science Foundation under award numbers SES 1157698 and 1623684.

 ## Code

 > [STRONGLY SUGGESTED] We strongly suggest to (a) create named releases on Github.com (using [semantic versioning](https://semver.org/)) (b) archive such releases, for instance through the [Github-Zenodo linkage](https://guides.github.com/activities/citable-code/) (c) cite the specific version corresponding to this article (for instance, using the Zenodo DOI)

 > [REQUIRED] Please provide complete code, including for construction of the analysis data from raw data, and for appendix tables and figures, and identify source for inline numbers.

+> [REQUIRED] Please provide a mapping of programs to figures/tables, or add comments to the code that identify where each figure/table is produced.

 > [REQUIRED] Please add a setup program that installs all packages as noted above.
 Please specify all necessary commands.
 An example of a setup file can be found at https://github.com/gslab-econ/template/blob/master/config/config_stata.do